kottans/frontend-2019-p2p/CONTRIBUTING.md

   a code reviewer using `@`)

 ### Merging the PR
+PR can be merged by repo maintainers only.
+When you have required code reviews completed and all code reviewers have approved requested changes, just mention two or three mentors for them to merge approved PR into `master`.
 ### FAQ:

 Q: Why just pushing a commit with changes is not sufficient?